saracarolina12/saracarolina12/README.md

   - 🔍 Professional objective based on software development and research.

   - 🎵 Fun fact: I'm also a musician.
-I currently play guitar, drums, piano and bass.
+I currently play guitar, drums, bass and piano.

 </div>